-One of the main objectives we achieve with each vet nursing group is assisting in the darting, DNA sampling and ear tagging of 2-3 rhino on the reserve.
-This work is carried out by Dr Peter Caldwell, a world famous carnivore vet who has a strong passion for Rhino work; he has a wealth of knowledge in the wildlife industry and it is an amazing opportunity for the students to learn from him.
+One of the main objectives for our groups is white rhino monitoring including identification of individuals and body condition scoring.
+On occasion, groups will assist in the darting, DNA sampling and ear tagging rhinos on the reserve.
+This work is carried out by Dr Pierre Bester a rhino expert specialist & Dr Peter Caldwell, a world famous carnivore vet; both have a wealth of knowledge in the wildlife industry and it is an amazing opportunity for the students to learn from them.